Running WDL-GWAS on the UK Biobank RAP

 --destination /wdl_gwas_paper_outputs/ \

-to your need.
-You should be able to visualize the run execution on your UK Biobank RAP account under the MONITOR
+/workflows/gwas/gwasOf course you can change the destination /wdl_gwas_paper_outputs to your need.
+You should be able to visualize the run execution on your UK Biobank RAP account under the MONITOR tab.

 Outputs

-Outputs will be stored in the /workflow_outputs//
+The workflow outputs will be stored in the /wdl_gwas_paper_outputs/ folder.